 Before continuing with the claims process and accepting an insurance settlement, make sure you have reached your point of maximum medical improvement (MMI).
 This is the point at which your doctor does not expect you to heal any further.
 Settling prior to your point of MMI means that you may not understand the full extent of your spinal cord injury and how much it will cost you – putting you at risk of accepting less than you need.

 Contact a Spinal Cord Injury Lawyer for Help

 A car insurance company may try to take advantage of you during a spinal cord injury claim.
 When it comes to payouts for catastrophic injuries, insurers tend to protect their bottom lines more than their clients.
-You can trust a car accident lawyer to accurately assess the value of your claim and fight for maximum financial compensation.
+You can trust an Albuquerque car accident lawyer to accurately assess the value of your claim and fight for maximum financial compensation.